catherineruoxiwu/LOL-Chat/README.md

 ## Try lol chat locally with multiple users
 1. Clone the repository and run `npm install` and then `npm run start`.
 2. Visit [localhost:3000/](localhost:3000).
-3. Try the app with friends using the same Internet conenction using IP address.
+3. Try the app with friends using the same Internet connection using IP address.
 For example:
 ```bash
 wrx@LAPTOP-KJTKJGUN:~$ ifconfig | grep inet
         inet 127.0.0.1  netmask 255.0.0.0